TheRealFlyingCoder/2020-React/README.md

 **The Tools**

-Most boilerplates won't push an opinion on code structure, but I would prefer it if you code like a professional, and have standards, so here we are.
+wiht 2020 comes a whole wealth of tooling options for React, the ones i

 ✔️ Typescript - Because I can't trust you to code alone
 ✔️ Emotion.js - Imagine if CSS got better?
 Now here we are.
 ✔️ Prettier/Eslint/Stylelint - Don't you dare touch these configs
 ✔️ Storybook - This will change your life, take the time to learn all it's possibilities
-✔️ React Hooks - If you ever use redux or MobX for state management again I will hunt you down
+✔️ React Hooks - If you ever use redux or MobX for state management again I will hunt you down ✔️ Code Scaffolding - Why do the same thing more than once?
+Make it a node command

+**The UI**

+There is none.
+Because building a great UI usually happens with your client by your side, (There are exceptions of course)

 ## What to know?
 When you first try out this framework have a good look around the tools, there is a lot of potential hidden under the hood ready to be switched on.